Robert Edward Jayatilaka

-Robert Edward Jayatilaka (16 August 1911 - ??) was a Ceylonese politician.
+Robert Edward Jayatilaka (16 August 1911 – ??) was a Ceylonese politician.

 Education and teaching career

-Robert Edward, also known as "Eric", Jayatilaka, attended Richmond College, Galle and once qualified as a teacher, he taught for a number of years at S. Thomas' College, Mt.
+Robert Edward, also known as "Eric", Jayatilaka, attended Richmond College, Galle and, after qualifying as a teacher, taught for a number of years at S. Thomas' College, Mt.
 Lavinia.
-After which Jayatilaka was appointed as the principal of Anuruddha College, Kandy.
+Jayatilaka was subsequently appointed as the principal of Anuruddha College, Kandy.

 Political career

 He became a member of the Ceylon Labour Party, following which he was elected Chairman of the Nawalapitiya Urban Council.